FallenGameR/Books/sa_book_1/notes.md

 - The difference between problem and crisis is preparation
 - Upgrade-related interruptions are less annoying when customers understand what is going on, have some control over the schedule and know what they are going to get out of it ultimatelly
 - Address every problem as a puzzle, one that is a fun challendge to solve.
+- Read emails once - if you open it, reply.
+If you would not have time to process it, don't open.

 ## ICM handling